We all want to reach our full potential. iLs uses specially-treated music, movement and cognitive activities so we can get there.

 We transform lives of children and adults everyday.

-As a pediatric occupational therapist who has been practicing for over 25 years, I am continually amazed at the effectiveness of the iLs equipment with children on the autistic spectrum, who have sensory integration disorders, language based and non-verbal learning disabilities as well as other developmental delays.
+As a pediatric occupational therapist who has been practicing for over 25 years, I am continually amazed at the effectiveness of the Focus System equipment with children on the autistic spectrum, who have sensory integration disorders, language based and non-verbal learning disabilities as well as other developmental delays.
 This equipment facilitates growth and development in the areas of motor skills, language/communication and social skills at a greater rate than any modality I have used.
-It is also a pleasure being associated with the Center for Inner Change, iLs’ “sister company”, and the Minsons, who offer a wealth of knowledge and experience with care and integrity.
-I would recommend the iLs training and equipment to any practitioner who is interested in developing their practice with this exciting, state-of-the-art technology.
+It is also a pleasure being associated with the Center for Inner Change, Unyte’s “sister company”, and the Minsons, who offer a wealth of knowledge and experience with care and integrity.
+I would recommend the Focus System training and equipment to any practitioner who is interested in developing their practice with this exciting, state-of-the-art technology.

-I did iLs with my son this last year through our school.
+I did the Focus System with my son this last year through our school.
 He has improved in motor, writing, sensory integration, fine motor skills, speech delay and self-esteem.
 He still has some attention issues but we’re so glad we did it.
 Great program!

 "M" has been in speech therapy and occupational therapy since he was 20 months old, but at two years old, he had a vocabulary of approximately 15 simple words.
-When he was 2.5 years old, we introduced the iLs Total Focus program to his therapy repertoire and immediately saw results.
+When he was 2.5 years old, we introduced the Focus System program to his therapy repertoire and immediately saw results.
 Within 20 hours of listening to the program, “M” said his first new word in 9 months.
 At 36 months, M had a breakthrough and began communicating with us.
-In conjunction with speech, occupational and ABA therapy, iLs has been an instrumental alternative therapy in my son’s healing and success.
+In conjunction with speech, occupational and ABA therapy, the Focus System has been an instrumental alternative therapy in my son’s healing and success.

 iLs has a global effect on the brain and central nervous system.
 As a result, it is successfully integrated into a wide variety of programs addressing the following developmental difficulties: